25 Feb The Tricky Road of Adoption Reunion

 Reuniting changes the detective game to one of navigating logistics.
 How to contact, when, where, how to meet, etc… With international adoption, travel to different countries, cultural differences, and language barriers add another layer of challenging complexity.

 I have not observed a reunion go without the resurrection of loss and grief at some point for parents and adult child.
-Often the intensity of feeling is not matched or at minimum, experienced in tandem.
+Often, the intensity of feeling is not matched or experienced in tandem.

-In other words, one person doesn’t really understand or know how to comfort or even if they want to deal with the big feelings that arise.
-It’s painful and is a sure way to cause disconnection because the relational bonds are new and tenuous.
+In other words, one person doesn’t really understand.
+They don’t know how to comfort or even if they want to deal with the big feelings that arise.
+It’s painful.
+A sure way to cause disconnection of new and tenuous relational bonds.